mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Missing suppression.

-Hint: Check suppression masks for available formats.
+*Hint*: Check suppression masks for available formats.

 add_suppression_skiplist
 Add mask to a set of masks for suppression.

-JSON Request:
+*JSON Request:*

     {
         "method" : "add_suppression_skiplist",